 EHHD Student Organizations

-The graduate students in education club is designed to provide a space along with events and activities that serve to bring together graduate students in the AHE program at MSU so that they may share information, educate, and support one another in their graduate education and professional lives along with educating the larger community on issues in the field of higher education.
+The graduate students in education club is designed to provide a space along with events and activities that serve to bring together graduate students in education at MSU so that they may share information, educate, and support one another in their graduate education and professional lives along with educating the larger community on issues in the field of higher education.

 This student club is open to anyone, but graduate students within education fields at MSU may be most interested in this club.